cy6erninja/collect-erc-20-tokens/README.md

-# The script moves all the erc-20 tokens to one address on Polygon(but may be changed to use on any Ethereum-like chain).
+# The script moves all the erc-20 tokens to one address on Polygon(but may be changed to use on any EVM compatible chain).

 ## Usage:
  - npm install